zhaya1984/ppdm-well-analytics/README.md

 The project explores how current-state well reporting, historical status tracking, change detection, data quality, and BI consumption can be moved into a governed analytics engineering workflow while preparing for an anticipated evolution of the upstream status schema.

+I designed and implemented the dbt modelling architecture, historical reconstruction and reconciliation logic, data-quality controls, CI/CD workflow, and Power BI consumption interface demonstrated in this repository.

 ## Highlights

 - Designed a stable **one-row-per-well** analytical interface for Power BI while separating relatively stable well attributes from mutable status.